 Estelle Arpels and Alfred Van Cleef, 1895

 H.S.H.
 Prince Rainier III and H.S.H.
-Princess Grace of Monaco wearing her Van Cleef & Arpels' engagement set, 1956
+Princess Grace of Monaco wearing her Van Cleef & Arpels' wedding set, 1956

 The Duke and Duchess of Windsor after their marriage at the Chateau De Candé in France, 1937.
 The Duchess of Windsor is wearing her Van Cleef & Arpels Jarretière bracelet and Eventail clip